O1sInfo/O1sInfo.github.io/source/_posts/tensorflow-variable.md

     )
     ```

-* 说明

-    **initializer:** Initializer for the variable if one is created.
+* **initializer:** Initializer for the variable if one is created.
 Can either be an initializer object or a Tensor.
 If it's a Tensor, its shape must be known unless validate_shape is False.

-    **regularizer:** A (Tensor -> Tensor or None) function; the result of applying it on a newly created variable will be added to the collection *tf.GraphKeys.REGULARIZATION_LOSSES* and can be used for regularization.
+* **regularizer:** A (Tensor -> Tensor or None) function; the result of applying it on a newly created variable will be added to the collection *tf.GraphKeys.REGULARIZATION_LOSSES* and can be used for regularization.

-    **trainable:** If True also add the variable to the graph collection *GraphKeys.TRAINABLE_VARIABLES* (see tf.Variable).
-    collections: List of graph collections keys to add the Variable to.
+* **trainable:** If True also add the variable to the graph collection *GraphKeys.TRAINABLE_VARIABLES* (see tf.Variable). collections: List of graph collections keys to add the Variable to.
 Defaults to *[GraphKeys.GLOBAL_VARIABLES]* (see tf.Variable).

 ### Variable collections